 Biophilia, or a connection to nature, is one of the hallmarks of the health and wellness standards influencing the built environment today.
 Green space, especially in high-rise projects, provides a respite to the ubiquitous urban pavement dominating our purview.
 It can be an extension of the work environment or a place to temporarily escape; a place to gather with others or a place to be alone.
 It can even play host to urban agriculture, thereby contributing to the health of tenants in a physical way.

 When utilized as a place for tenants to congregate, green space can drive social cohesion and create a more robust feeling of community.
 These social connections have been proven to be a significant contributor to employee and tenant satisfaction overall.
 In fact, the Living Building Challenge—widely recognized as the world’s most ambitious building performance standard—includes biophilia as one of the most important environmental conditions that must be present to create robust, healthy spaces that promote happiness and general wellbeing.

 Watch the productivity rate rise

 According to the 2014 High Tech Office Outlook report by financial and professional services firm JLL, finding the right balance between open and private space is also key in creating desirable workplaces that still foster creativity and innovation.
-Take a look at Google’s London headquarters, where a “Hedge Your Bets” secret garden on the roof terrace features privacy hedges, stunning views of the city, and Wi-Fi that allows staff to continue their work.
+Take a look at ’s London headquarters, where a “Hedge Your Bets” secret garden on the roof terrace features privacy hedges, stunning views of the city, and Wi-Fi that allows staff to continue their work.

-But biophilia isn’t just left to industry giants like Google with money to burn on luxury amenities for employees.
+But biophilia isn’t just left to industry giants like with money to burn on luxury amenities for employees.
 A study conducted by Terrapin on the economics of biophilia examines nature’s effect on productivity and health based on neurological and physiological research, and concludes that even small investments like integrating views of nature, daylight, and plants can save more than $2,000 per employee per year in office costs.

 See more green by incorporating green